In this article, we'll take a pragmatic look at the Laravel folder structure.

 Your site won’t ever go down.
 Publishing a new version?
 We’ll upload the new version to a separate directory first and only then update the symlink to bring it online.

-SSH commands are shell commands that you can run on your server before or after a deployment.
+Run shell commands on your server before or after a deployment.
 These can be anything: restarting services or running database migrations.

-During every step of the way, a log is synchronized to your browser in real time so you can easily keep track of the deployments to your staging, testing and production servers.
+During every step of the way, a log is synchronized to your browser in real time so you can easily keep track of the deployments to your servers.